Variational Approximated Restricted Maximum Likelihood Estimation for Spatial Data: Results and Discussions

 \section{Results and Discussions}

-In this section, we illustrate the performance of VREML with other competitive methods via a simulation study and a real data analysis.
-We conducted a detailed simulation study to compare the performance of two other well-known methods: (i) the integrated nested Laplace approximation (INLA), (ii) the traditional exact maximum likelihood estimator (MLE) with our newly proposed variational restricted maximum likelihood estimator (VRMLE).
-In this section, we have compared the performance of our VREML methods with other competitive approaches thoroughly with increasing sample size in the spatial domain, $\mathcal S_n$.
-In a simulation study, we generate regularly spaced $n_0\times n_0$ areal data, as a result, the sample size $n = n_0^2$.
+In this section, we illustrate the performance of VRMLE with other competitive methods via a simulation study and a real data analysis.
+We conducted a detailed simulation study to compare the performance of two other well-known methods: (i) the integrated nested Laplace approximation (INLA), (ii) the traditional exact maximum likelihood estimator (MLE), with our newly proposed variational restricted maximum likelihood estimator (VRMLE) and LRCVRMLE.
+In this section, we thoroughly compare the performance of our VRMLE methods with other competitive approaches with the increasing spatial sample size, which is the cardinality of the spatial sampling domain, $\mathcal{S}_n$, increases.
+In a simulation study, we generate regularly spaced $n_0\times n_0$ areal data; as a result, the sample size $n = n_0^2$.
 In this setup, we have fixed $p=3$ and generated the response like \eqref{eq:data-gen} and consider the design matrix as: